hashed-io/hashed.io/content/team/index.md

 The next day we had surfing lessons and by noon everyone was on the way home.
 {{< p-image src="img/team/team-1.jpeg" alt="Our team" >}}
 Like most, I love not having to go to the office, but there is something very special about in-person time.
 We are a young team (using “we” generously with me).
-Most of our Engineers were hired during the pandemic–a generation for whom WFH is normal.
+Most of our Engineers were hired during the pandemic.
+A generation for whom WFH is normal.
 But the experience of discussing exciting news in person, going for a swim, and enjoying the sun together can’t be replaced.
 Paraphrasing Seneca: Good things are better with friends to share them.